Senator Patty Murray visits Yakima to talk about digital divide

-YAKIMA, WA - Now a days mostly everyone is on the internet, computers are needed in schools and at most jobs.
+YAKIMA, WA - Nowadays mostly everyone is on the internet, and computers are needed in schools and at most jobs.

 So what happens when you don't have access?